yapjoonsiong/tp/docs/UserGuide.md

 ### Switching semesters : `switch <semester index>`

-Switches the currently accessed semester to the corresponding input index (refer to `list semesters` for the index)
+Switches the currently accessed semester to the corresponding input index. (refer to `list semesters` for the index)

-Format: `switch SEMESTERINDEX`

 Examples: